History of rail transport in China: Rapid development during 1895–1911

 The imperial capital, Beijing, was designed as the center of the Chinese railway network.
-Several lines radiated out from Beijing.
-Three main lines are Beijing–Hankou Railway, Beijing–Fengtian Railway, and Tianjin–Pukou Railway.
-Jinghan railway was from eh Beijing to Hankou.
-The construction started in 1897 and was completed in 1906.
-The Guangneiwai railway was extended west to Beijing and east to Fengtian by 1912 and renamed as Beijing–Fengtian Railway.
+Several lines radiated out from Beijing; three main lines were the Beijing–Hankou Railway, Beijing–Fengtian Railway, and Tianjin–Pukou Railway.
+The Jinghan railway was from Beijing to Hankou, and its construction started in 1897 and was completed in 1906.
+The Guangneiwai railway extended west to Beijing and east to Fengtian by 1912 and renamed as Beijing–Fengtian Railway.
 The Tianjin–Pukou Railway, built from 1908 to 1912.
-It ran from Tianjin, which was connected by the Beijing–Fengtian Railway, to Pukou across the Yangtze River from Nanjing.
+It ran from Tianjin, which was connected by the Beijing–Fengtian Railway, to Pukou, across the Yangtze River from Nanjing.